20k/binmat_rules/readme.md

 An attacker cannot initiate combat with an empty stack

-#### Defender only - Discard card one card to the discard pile in a lane as an action
+#### Defender only - Discard card one card to the discard pile in a lane

 ### Drawing A Card
 - The defender can draw cards from any of the six lane decks.